Taifa of Jerez

-The Taifa of Jerez (طائفة شريش) was a medieval Islamic taifa Moorish kingdom in what is now southern Spain.
-Established in 1145, it existed until it was conquered by the Almohad Caliphate.
+The Taifa of Jerez (طائفة شريش) was a medieval Islamic taifa Moorish kingdom in Jerez de la Frontera at Cadiz in what is now southern Spain.
+Established in 1146, it existed until it was conquered by the Almohad Caliphate.

 Jerez remained under Muslim rule until 1261.
-Following the collapse of the Almohad Caliphate, it emerged as an independent enclave until conquered by Castile.
-It was ruled by Arabs of the Banu Khazraj tribe.
+Following the collapse of the Almohad Caliphate, it was ruled by Arabs of the Banu Khazraj tribe.
+It was conquered by the Christian forces of Alphonse X of Castile.